mangalam-research/salve/README.rst

 ===============

 This section covers only salient changes.
-Releases of the form 0.x.y are bugfixes to the corresponding 0.x release.
+Releases of the form 0.x.y are bug fixes to the corresponding 0.x release.

+* 0.14 changes how rng-to-js.xsl generates its output.
+See the part on `rng-to-js.xsl`__.
+Although salve still supports the old output, I strongly recommend running ``salve-simplify`` and ``xsltproc`` with ``rng-to-js.xsl`` to regenerate the JSON that encodes your schema.
+You can easily get a file which is one order of magnitude smaller than those produced by earlier versions of salve.

+  __ rng_to_xsl_

-* 0.13(?)
-Adds name resolving facilities to salve.
+* 0.13 adds name resolving facilities to salve.
 See the documentation on ``enterContext`` and associated events below.

-* 0.12 Introduces a major API change.
+* 0.12 introduces a major API change.
 Whereas ``Walker.fireEvent()``
   and ``Walker.end()`` used to return ``true`` when there was no validation error, they now return ``false`` instead.
 This makes differentiating between error conditions and an absence of error